Who should we blame for climate change? For the plastic trash in the oceans? For the destruction of the Amazon Rainforest?

 Marie Kondo presents a situation in her book, The Life-changing Magic of Tidying Up.
 A reader voraciously devours her book on tidying and she goes on to tidy the entire home.

 Except, the reader lives with another person (a roommate, a significant other, family) and THAT person isn’t interested in tidying up.
+(They have not yet seen the light.)
 In fact, that person loves to live in clutter.

 So what does Marie Kondo suggest?

 Leave them alone and focus on YOU.

 Keep YOUR space tidy.
 Take care of YOUR own stuff.
 And as others see you tidying up your stuff and living a happier, stress-free life, they will want the same for themselves and will eventually tidy up.

 I don’t have access to the CEOs of all of these corporations to tell them to stop destroying the environment.
 I’m not going to go to Washington to lobby for policy changes.

 But I can tidy up the oil consumption in my own life and be a better example for others.

 Some people may think that is pointless.
 Maybe.